TraderStatus.com __________ AM I A TRADER?

 For IRS tax purposes a Trader might operate as a "trade or business" if the intent is to profit from market price swings as the primary source of income for the year.
 With this as the intent, then once the taxpayer's activity rises to a sufficient level it may be taxed under trader status rather than, by default, as an investor (investor status).

-For the trade or business to gain Securities Trader Status or Commodities Trader Status with the IRS it might buy and sell Stocks, Stock options, Bonds, Futures, Commodities, E-mini's, QQQQ options, §1256 contracts, foreign currency contracts and so on.
+For the trade or business to gain Securities Trader Status or Financial Instruments Trader Status or Commodities Trader Status with the IRS it might buy and sell Stocks, Stock options, Bonds, Futures, Commodities, E-mini's, QQQQ options, §1256 contracts, foreign currency contracts and so on.

 Generally speaking to have Trader Status your activity must be substantial. and you must carry on the activity with continuity and regularity.